viktor-shcherb/reproducible-research-project-template/README.md

    # From within: install extras, run tests, start analysis, etc.
    pytest --cov=common --cov-report=term-missing
+   # Coverage results will be uploaded to Codecov by the CI pipeline
    python scripts/your_analysis.py --input data/data.parquet --output results/

    # Or exit when you’re done: